Kalli Castille, MS, RD, FAND, LD

 At Southwestern, Castille leads a team of experienced, registered and licensed dietitians, and oversees mind-body medicine, pastoral care, culinary and transportation, as well.
 What makes her team unique, Castille says, is that they specialize in oncology and take a proactive approach to patient care.
-Complementary therapies strive to boost wellbeing and build the patient’s immune system to help prevent common side effects of traditional treatment, as well as prevent malnutrition.
+Supportive care therapies strive to boost well-being and build the patient’s immune system to help prevent common side effects of traditional treatment, as well as prevent malnutrition.

 Since joining CTCA®, Castille says she has been impressed with the support the Nutrition Department has received from CTCA administration—and the shared belief that nutrition truly makes a difference.
 Castille says CTCA encourages her department “to learn as much as we can to provide our patients with the most up-to-date scientific information and research.”

 Castille and her team are dedicated to helping patients stay strong and nutritionally balanced so their conventional treatment is not interrupted.
 They follow each patient throughout their care and communicate regularly with patients’ oncologists and other members of their care team.

 Castille says patients at Southwestern benefit from the individualized assessments and personal diet plans.
-She points out that her team has “the opportunity to work directly with our world-class chef, creating recipes and meals to incorporate all the foods, herbs and spices that have been scientifically proven to be beneficial to people with cancer.”
+She points out that her team has “the opportunity to work directly with our chefs, creating recipes and meals to incorporate all the foods, herbs and spices that have been scientifically proven to be beneficial to people with cancer.”

 By teaching good nutrition during cancer treatment, Castille and her team take the guesswork out of which foods to eat and which supplements to take.
 Aside from individual meetings with patients, the nutrition team provides continued support through education, including programs and classes on topics such as cooking at home, finding food products in your area and the relationship between a healthy diet and wellness.